msinton/fp-for-all/type-classes.md

 ### constraints

-Type classes allow you to ask for the minimum functionality required by a method
+Typeclasses allow you to ask for the minimum functionality required by a method

 In the example `contains` only `Eq` is required.
 In our silly example you might want something that can defecate and makeNoise,